 Our current statutory office holders include:

-Rachael has also worked in various roles within the Queensland State and Commonwealth public service, primarily in strategic and legislative policy.
+Before her appointment as Information Commissioner, Rachael held senior leadership positions across all functions of the Office of the Information Commissioner since 2005.
+Rachael has over 20 years public sector experience, having also worked in various roles within the Queensland State and Commonwealth public service, primarily in strategic and legislative policy.

-Rachael holds a Bachelor of Laws (Hons), Bachelor of Science (AES) and Graduate Certificate of Public Sector Leadership (PSM Program).
+Rachael holds a Bachelor of Laws (Honours), Bachelor of Science (AES) and Graduate Certificate in Public Sector Leadership (PSM).

 Right to Information Commissioner

-Philip Green was appointed to the position of Privacy Commissioner, Office of the Information Commissioner in December 2015.
+Paxton Booth was appointed to the position of Privacy Commissioner, Office of the Information Commissioner in December 2021.

-Philip is appointed as Privacy Commissioner to 10 December 2018.
+Paxton is appointed as Privacy Commissioner to 12 December 2023.